We’ve just launched brand-new plans – packed with more value than ever. Check them out!

 [Your Name]

-While not every hiring manager reads cover letters, you should always put your best effort into writing them.
-You never know when it will be the breakthrough you need to land an interview and eventually get the job.
+Whether or not a job listing specifies the need for a cover letter, always put your best effort into writing one.
+You never know when the extra touches and insights will be the breakthrough you need to land an interview and eventually get the job.

 Find the best new hires with this Sales Interview Checklist